Iqbal-khan07/Distribution-Systems-v2/README.md

 teams responsible for the development of each respectively.

 # Backend Project Description
-The backend team was tasked with creating a Server that hosted a database and responds to HTTP requests.
+The backend team was tasked with creating a Server that hosts a database and responds to HTTP requests.

 The purpose for this server is to act as a medium for the frontend project to access a database